Ascending Order

 Ascending order of fractions means arranging the given fractions in increasing order.
 In the case of fractions, there are two ways to arrange them into increasing order and those are listed below:

 We can convert fractions to decimals by dividing the numerator with the denominator, and then we can arrange those decimals into ascending order by looking at the whole number part and the decimal part place values.
-And with the second method, we convert the denominators of all the given fractions into the LCM of the denominators by multiplying the same number to numerator and denominator.
-Then we compare the values in the numerator of the fractions so obtained and arrange them in increasing order.
+Let us understand this with the help of an example.

 1/2 = 0.5